-XR773 - Mike Beachy Head (for sale), Cape Town, South Africa
+F.6 XR773 - Thunder City Aircraft Company (for sale), Cape Town, South Africa

-.
 In September 2010, Thunder City put out a press release saying that they were shutting down operations, blaming the financial climate and inconsistencies in how the SA CAA applied their regulations.
-It seems this is the end of the Lightning in civilian ownership in South Africa and all of the TC airframes are apparently now up for sale.
+This was the end of the Lightning in civilian ownership in South Africa and all of the TC airframes were put up for sale

 Find other photos of XR773 on the following sites: